pypy/pypy.org/posts/2022/12/pypy-alive.rst

             # ... rest as above

-So basically for every trace operation that operates on integers I had to give a translation into Z3 formulas, which is mostly very straightforward.
+So basically for every trace operation that operates on integers I had to give a translation into Z3 formulas, which is mostly straightforward.

 Guard operations get converted into a Z3 boolean by their own helper function, which looks like this: